gloria2000/AlgoBook/Contributor.md

 * Submit the PR!

-If you are want to contribute more, you can checkout this video where i have explained how you can display your algorithm in the app, run and debug the app and submit pr.
+If you want to contribute more, you can checkout this video where i have explained how you can display your algorithm in the app, run and debug the app and submit pr.
 (update link here)